 Educating regional parties about a range of verification and monitoring technologies and training them to design and operate monitoring systems for particular applications will be an important first step.
 Although many countries have achieved significant technical capability, applying technology to cooperative monitoring of arms control or other agreements is often a new concept.
-Even highly technical countries may need help in exploring options for regional confidence-building measures and developing technical monitoring options.
+Even countries with developed technical capabilities may need help in exploring options for regional confidence-building measures and developing technical monitoring options.
 For less technically advanced countries, achieving familiarity with monitoring technologies and options may require significant investment in education and training.